top of page

 Candle Shapes and Styles to Consider

-• Medium jar candles for controlled scent that doesn’t take over the room
+• Medium jar candles provide controlled scent that doesn’t take over the room.

-• Minimalist vessels that keep the desk area looking clean
+• Minimalist vessels keep the desk area looking clean.

-• Simple sculptural candles used as décor rather than a main scent source
+• Simple sculptural candles can be used as décor rather than a main scent source.

 Best Scented Candles for the Entryway

-The entryway sets the first impression of your home, so a candle here should feel welcoming and consistent.
-A subtle, signature scent works best because it becomes part of how people remember your space.
+The entryway sets the first impression of your home.
+A candle here should feel welcoming and consistent.
+A subtle, signature scent works best.
+It becomes part of how people remember your space.

 Scent Families That Work Well